e-mission/e-mission-docs/docs/e-mission-both/configuring_authentication.md

 1. **Q:** Can I use google auth with the devapp in order to test my development changes end to end?

   **A:** Yes!
 But you still need to get tokens from me because the native app needs to have the right keystore/client ID configured in the URL schemes.
-1. **Q:** How do I get the tokens from you?

-  **A:** Send me your GPG public key, including [create](https://www.gnupg.org/gph/en/manual/c14.html) and[ exporting ](https://www.gnupg.org/gph/en/manual/x56.html)if needed.
-I will send you an encrypted client `connectionConfig.json` file.
-You can copy the values from the client file to the server file.
 1. When generating my own tokens:
     1. **Q:** For android, do we use `webapp` or `android` as application type?